The most priceless and coveted gemstones in the world

 Marked as the May birthstone, this well-known rock is one of the most expensive gemstones in the world.
 Although it may come across as common, it remains to be one with the biggest price tag.
 With its captivating green hue, it’s no surprise that this coveted gemstone has become one of the world’s go-to precious stones to adorn themselves with.

 Many in the market feature minor imperfections.
 Flawless emeralds are rare, and when one is found, it’s typically sold at an overwhelming price.
 One such piece is the Rockefeller Emerald, an 18.04-carat rock purchased by John D. Rockefeller for his wife.
-It later found itself at a Christie’s auction table, and sold for a record-breaking US$5.5 million.
+It later found itself at a Christie’s auction table, and sold for a record-breaking US$5.5 million (INR 45,25,97,750.00 approx).

 Red Diamond